Is Heart Disease Genetic?

 - Up to 70 genes have been implicated in this disorder.

-Dr. Jessica Wang, Assistant Professor of Medicine in the Division of Cardiology, leads an effort to understand how variation in the DNA sequence causes disease.
+Dr. Jessica Wang, Assistant Professor of Medicine in the Division of Cardiology, leads an effort to understand how variation in the DNA sequence causes heart disease.

 - Inherited Cardiovascular Disease Registry: Dr. Wang is leading an effort to investigate the devastating cardiovascular diseases that often strike early in life and that run in families and is partnering with the Institute for Precision Health at UCLA.
 Dr. Wang is performing “exome” sequencing on many such patients and is correlating genetic information with electronic health records to identify genes which could be more informative of patient outcomes or prognosis “This effort is only possible because of the crosstalk we have with all the other disciplines on campus,” she says.

-- Finding effective therapies: Dr. Jessica Wang hopes that systematic collection of genetic information coupled with the electronic health record as pioneered by the Institute for Precision Health at UCLA will provide unprecedented opportunities for guiding care of individuals with heart failure.
+- Finding effective therapies: Dr. Jessica Wang hopes that systematic collection of genetic information coupled with the electronic health record as pioneered by the Institute for Precision Health at UCLA will provide unprecedented opportunities for guiding care of individuals with heart disease.

 Cardiovascular Systems Biology

-The laboratory of Professor Jake Lusis in the departments of Cardiology and Human Genetics uses a multi-omic approach to identify key genetic pathways that affect cardiac disease.
+The laboratory of Professor Jake Lusis in the departments of Cardiology and Human Genetics uses a multi-omic approach to identify key genetic pathways that affect heart disease.
 The laboratory uses the combination of genetics, molecular biology, and informatics to investigate pathways underlying common cardiovascular and metabolic disorders.
 They exploit natural genetic variation among inbred strains of mice or human populations to identify novel targets and formulate hypotheses, and perform validation using experimental perturbations in mice.

 The lab has taken advantage of high-throughput biologic technologies, such as transcriptomics, metabolomics, and proteomics, to help develop new approaches to understand complex traits.
 They have shown that when integrated with natural genetic variation, such multi-omics analyses can be used to model biologic pathways and uncover regulatory mechanisms—an approach known as “systems genetics”.